Bruce Hornsby: Grateful Dead

 In 1988, Hornsby first appeared on stage with the Grateful Dead, a recurring collaboration that continued until the band's dissolution.
-Hornsby was frequently a guest before becoming a regular fixture in the touring lineup for the Grateful Dead a few years later.
+Hornsby was a frequent guest before becoming a regular fixture in the touring lineup for the Grateful Dead a few years later.

 From 1988 until Jerry Garcia's death in 1995, Hornsby played more than 100 shows with the Grateful Dead.
 At some shows in 1988 and 1989, he joined the band as a special guest and played accordion or synthesizer.
 Following the death of Grateful Dead keyboardist Brent Mydland in July 1990, Hornsby played piano (and frequently accordion) at many gigs.
 Mydland's place was filled in September 1990 by Vince Welnick, who became the sole keyboardist by March 1992, although Hornsby still sat in with the band on occasion.

 Hornsby's own music evolved significantly during this time period.
-Critics have suggested that the Dead's vibrant tradition of melding folk music and the blues with psychedelic rock in "loose-knit expressions" and extended jamming "further pushed [Hornsby] outside the confines of mainstream pop".
+Critics have suggested that the Dead's tradition of melding folk music and the blues with psychedelic rock in "loose-knit expressions" and extended jamming "further pushed [Hornsby] outside the confines of mainstream pop".
 Critics have also commented upon the close musical connection formed between Hornsby and Jerry Garcia, suggesting that Hornsby's particular style of jazz-fueled improvisation added to the band's repertoire and helped to revitalize and refocus Garcia's guitar solos in the band's sound.
 Hornsby's friendship with Garcia continued, both inside and outside the band, as the two "challenged" each other to expand their musicianship through several other album and live collaborations.
-Above all, Hornsby's musical versatility and ability to slip in and out of extended freeform jams won over longtime Grateful Dead fans.
+Above all, Hornsby's musical versatility and ability to slip in and out of extended free-form jams won over longtime Grateful Dead fans.